Speeches about Indian independence

+Speeches about the Indian independence movement include Mahatma Gandhi's Quit India speech (1942) on non-violence and mass action, Jawaharlal Nehru's "Tryst with Destiny" (1947) marking independence with a pledge to a new era, and Muhammad Ali Jinnah's vision for Pakistan's inclusive future.
+They reflect the struggle to end British rule and gain nationhood through ideologies like Ahimsa.

 Clean Break speech

 Although the militant factions of the Independence movement were advocating a complete break from British rule for almost a century, the first call for a non-violent movement led by Mahatma Gandhi was articulated in the aftermath of the failed Cripps' mission in April, 1942.
 Below is an excerpt of Gandhi's speech advocating complete independence from British rule.

 "I am convinced that the time has come for the British and the Indians to be reconciled to complete separation from each other.
 Complete and immediate orderly withdrawal of the British from India [...] will at once put the Allied cause on a completely moral basis. [...]

 I ask every Briton to support me in my appeal to the British at this hour to retire from every Asiatic and African possession. ...
 I ask for a bloodless end of an unnatural domination and for a new era.
 Leave India to God and if that be too much, leave her to anarchy, necessity for withdrawal lies in its being immediate."